writethedocs/www/docs/topics.rst

 - |:movie_camera:| `Creating documentation for the African audience </videos/prague/2022/creating-documentation-for-the-african-audience-benny-ifeanyi-iheagwara/>`__
 - |:movie_camera:| `Toward the broader globalization of Open Source: documenting your localisation Journey </videos/prague/2022/toward-the-broader-globalization-of-open-source-documenting-your-localisation-j-melissa-black/>`__
 - |:movie_camera:| `How I use applied linguistics to be a better technical writer </videos/prague/2021/how-i-use-applied-linguistics-to-be-a-better-technical-writer-kat-stoica-ostenfeld/>`__
+- |:movie_camera:| `Influence your customer outreach with best practices for internationalization </videos/australia/2020/influence-your-customer-outreach-with-best-practices-for-internationalization-vikram-mulay/>`__

 Design